 Other companies saw the benefit of including cards with their products, and they started to appear in chocolates, sweets, cakes, and as grocery store give-aways.
 Common manufacturers and issuers were Hoadleys Chocolates, Allen’s sweets, MacRobertson’s, McIntyre Bros, Suburban Premiums, Griffiths Black Crows, Thorp’s, Pals Periodical Magazine, Craig & Hales Confectionary, Clarke-Ellis Confectionary.
+Often collected by children (and mishandled) these are some of the rarer series.
 Some examples:

 Depression era cigarette cards 1929 – 1934:

 A period that provided some of the most easily found series, due to the fact that so many people smoked, yet no one was in the habit of throwing things away, these have therefore survived the decades since in large quantities.
 Common manufacturers and issuers were W.D. & H.O.
-Wills, Godfrey Phillips (BDV), Carreras Tobacco, Turf, Giant Brand (Licorice and Cigarettes).
+Wills, Godfrey Phillips (BDV), Carreras Tobacco, Turf, Giant Brand.
 Some examples: